swt30/radian-flake/README.md

 # radian-flake
 A Nix flake for the excellent [radian console](https://github.com/randy3k/radian) in R.

-Build this flake with `nix build .#radian`, or include it in other flakes using the github address of this repo `github:swt30/radian-flake`.
-For example:
+Run radian using `nix run github:swt30/radian-flake`.
+Or include it in a R development environment using a flake like the one below:

 ```nix
 {